ux-studies/summer-2021/studies/README.md

-# studies
+# studies instructions

-The individual studies are organized by study number.

-Overview of instructions:
-- Open the "studies/study-#" folder with the corresponding study number.
+1. Click the "studies/study-#" folder for the specified study number.